jackwasey/icd/cran-comments.md

     doc    2.2Mb
     libs   7.8Mb

-The included data is maximally compressed with xz.
+The included data is maximally compressed with xz, and the source package is only 2.8M.

 Found the following (possibly) invalid URLs:
   URL: https://cran.r-project.org/package=icd